TickTeam/guide-tt/android_app/11_how_to_check_completed_tasks.md

-### Where can I check all completed tasks?
+### Where can I view my completed tasks?

-You can check all completed tasks in “Completed” list which is hidden by default.
-Please turn to 2.2.1 to learn how to enable “Completed” list in TickTick.
+You can check all your completed tasks in the “Completed” list, which is hidden by default.
+Please see section 2.2.1 to learn how to show the “Completed” list in TickTick.

-Tasks in “Completed” list are sorted by completion date.
-If you want to view completed tasks in a specific list, you can tap the funnel-shaped icon in the upper right hand corner to select a list.
-Dates at left are completion dates while dates at right are due dates.
+Tap the "Completed" list in the sidebar menu.
+Tasks in the “Completed” list are sorted by completion date.
+If you are viewing the "Completed" list and you want to view completed tasks in a specific list, simply tap the funnel-shaped icon in the upper-right corner to select a list.
+Dates appearing on the left are completion dates, and dates on the right are the due dates.

 ![](checkcom.png)